wso2/docs-apk/en/docs/develop-and-deploy-api/endpoints/prod-sand-endpoints.md

 ## Resource level

 You can define different endpoint URLs for different resources.
-Following is the example APK configuration to configure different production and sandbox endpoint for `/employee` GET Resource.
+The following is an example APK configuration to configure different production and sandbox endpoint for `/employee` GET Resource.

    ```yaml